-I graduated in Psychology from York in 1994 and after ten years working in the private sector I returned to academia to complete a PhD at University College London in 2009.
-I did postdoctoral training in neuroimaging at MIT and then accepted a research fellowship at the National Institute of Mental Health before returning to York as a Lecturer in 2015.
+I graduated in Psychology from York in 1994 and after ten years working in the private sector, I returned to academia to complete a PhD at University College London in 2009.
+I did postdoctoral training in neuroimaging at MIT and then accepted a research fellowship at the National Institute of Mental Health before returning to York in 2015.

 - Research Fellow, NIMH, 2011 to 2015